Spain considers curfews to fight new coronavirus wave

 However, he said yet unspecified tough restrictions would have to be imposed in Madrid for three weeks in any case.

-Ruiz Escudero has also said that the region was preparing to test sewage water for COVID-19 to estimate the prevalence of the virus among the city’s population.

-“It would be like testing thousands of people at once,” he said.

-Reporting by Inti Landauro; Additional reporting by Belen Carreno and Emma Pinedo, writing by Andrei Khalip, Editing by Angus MacSwan
+Reporting by Inti Landauro; Additional reporting by Belen Carreno and Emma Pinedo, writing by Andrei Khalip, Editing by Angus MacSwan, William Maclean

 Our Standards: The Thomson Reuters Trust Principles.